TimMathias/Two-Wire-Interface/README.md

 - 32 ms timeout provided by the Watchdog Timer.
 - Buffers are supplied by the caller.
 - Transaction limit of 65535 bytes.
-- Controller-Transmitter and Controller-Receiver modes only.
 - Internal pullup resistors on SCL and SDA are disabled by default.

 ## Asynchronous transactions (default)

-These functions return `true` to indicate that the asynchronous transaction started successfully, or `false` if it failed to start.
+These functions return an `enum` to indicate the status of the transaction.
+If it fails to start, it returns `TWI::Results::FailedToStart`.
+If it started, it returns `TWI::Results::Started`.

 To find out whether the transaction completed successfully, call `twi.GetResult()` or `twi.IsSuccess()` in `loop()`.